confluentinc/ksql/docs-md/capacity-planning.md

 key size.
 If your key space is small then the window's size is bound by the number of keys multiplied by the average key size.

-##### KSQL Command Topics
+##### ksqlDB Command Topics

-When run in interactive configuration, a KSQL cluster creates an internal topic (whose name is derived from the `ksql.service.id` setting) to persist the log of queries to run across all the servers in this KSQL cluster.
-These special-purpose topics for KSQL are called command topics.
+When run in interactive configuration, a ksqlDB cluster creates an internal topic (whose name is derived from the `ksql.service.id` setting) to persist the log of queries to run across all the servers in this ksqlDB cluster.
+These special-purpose topics for ksqlDB are called command topics.
 Command topics have a single partition and default to a replication factor of 1.